megamarc/Tilengine/README.md

 * Pixel accurate sprite vs sprite and sprite vs layer collision detection
 * Special effects: per-column offset, mosaic, per-pixel displacement, CRT emulation...

+# Getting binaries

+## Download from itch.io
+The best way to get prebuilt binaries ready to run is grabbing them from official itch.io acount: https://megamarc.itch.io/tilengine.
+Just download the package for your platform.

+## Build from source
+You can also build the library from source.
+You'll need to provide libpng 1.6 and SDL2 development libraries (headers and binaries) into the suitable folders inside the `/src_lib` folder.
+They're not distributed with Tilengine source.
+See `readme.txt` files inside `/src_lib/libpng` and `/src_lib/sdl` for detailed instructions.
+* **Windows users**: open the /Tilengine.sln project, you'll need Visual Studio Community. x86 and x64 targets provided.
+* **Linux/OSX users**: run the suitable Makefile_xxx for your platform.
+You'll need GNU Make and GCC toolchain installed.

 # Installing
-Open a console window in Tilengine root directory  and type the suitable command depending on your platform:
+After building from source, open a console window in Tilengine root directory and type the suitable command depending on your platform:

 ## Windows
 ```